-However, people under stress require more vitamin C than the recommended daily allowance.
-These groups include smokers, alcoholics, diabetics, pregnant or breast feeding women, older adults, athletes and people with chronic diseases who experience environmental stress from heat, cold, or radiation.
-There is little scientifically documented risk in taking higher doses of vitamin C, except for incurring diarrhea.
+However, people under stress need more vitamin C than the recommended daily allowance.
+These groups include smokers, alcoholics, diabetics, pregnant or breast-feeding women, older adults, athletes, and people with chronic diseases who experience environmental stress from heat, cold or radiation.
+There is little scientifically documented risk in taking higher doses of vitamin C, except for diarrhea.

-If you are not getting enough vitamin C through diet alone, consider adding one of the widely available vitamin C supplements to your daily routine.
-However, always consult with a health care professional before beginning a supplementation regiment.
+If you are not getting enough vitamin C through diet alone, consider adding a vitamin C supplement to your daily routine.
+However, always consult with a health care professional before taking supplements.

 *At this time, the AOA is unaware of any studies that have examined interactions between medications and vitamin C. The AOA also is not aware of any adverse health reports from interactions between medications and vitamin C. However, the AOA recommends consulting with a health care professional before taking any supplement.